tguilment/tguilment.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Thomas Guilment is a postdoctoral research at the Physics Department at the University of Louisiana at Lafayette.
+Thomas Guilment is a postdoctoral researcher at the Physics Department at the University of Louisiana at Lafayette.
 His research include machine learning, signal and image processing applied to underwater passive acoustics monitoring, and bathymetry.
 {style="text-align: justify;"}